rumeysagelgi/las_vacances_cs50w_final_project/README.md

 ## How to Run:
-Go inside `/final_project` folder on your terminal and execute the following in order:
+Go inside the project folder on your terminal and execute the following in order:

  - `python manage.py makemigrations` to generate the necessary files for the setup.
  - `python manage.py migrate` to execute the setup files that have created.